 Your CRM was supposed to make things easier.
-Instead, it’s another place where data goes to die.
+Instead, it is another place where data goes to die.

 Contacts are duplicated.
 Notes are incomplete.
-Half your team isn’t using it.
+Half your team is not using it.
 The other half is entering data wrong.
 And nobody trusts the reports anymore.

-The problem isn’t the CRM.
-It’s how you’re using it.
+The problem is not the CRM.
+It is how you are using it.

-1. You’re Asking Humans to Do Robot Work
+1. You are Asking Humans to Do Robot Work

 Data entry is boring.
-When you ask people to manually type information into a CRM, they’ll do it inconsistently, or not at all.
+When you ask people to manually type information into a CRM, they will do it inconsistently, or not at all.

 If someone fills out a form on your website, that should create a CRM record automatically.
 If they book a call, that should update their status.
-If they don’t show up, that should trigger a follow-up.
+If they do not show up, that should trigger a follow-up.

-Every time you ask a human to “remember to update the CRM,” you’re creating a failure point.
+Every time you ask a human to “remember to update the CRM,” you are creating a failure point.

 Automate the input.
 Let your team focus on the conversation, not the paperwork.